Singapore Yacht Charter Guide

 Many things attract people to Singapore – cultural diversity, colonial history, world-class shopping, the beaches of Sentosa Island, the Jurong Bird Park with its flock of 1000 flamingos, and the world’s only Night Safari where you can explore animals from around the world with no visible barriers between you and the 1200 wild animals!

 In September 2008, Singapore hosted the first ever Formula 1 night race, and in 2009 the first of the 2 integrated resorts with casinos opened its doors at Marina Bay.
 The Gardens at the Bay are breathtaking and the infinity pool atop the Marina Bay Sands Hotel offers the most spectacular view over the city's central business district!

-Add to this the fact that virtually everyone speaks English, the city is clean and safe, and the public transport system is widespread and efficient, it is really no wonder that tourist numbers are growing every year.
+Add to this the fact that virtually everyone speaks English, the city is exceptionally clean and safe, and the public transport system is widespread and efficient, it is really no wonder that tourist numbers are growing every year.

 Singapore's Changi Airport is a major Asian aviation hub, is the primary civilian airport for Singapore, and one of the largest transportation hubs in Southeast Asia.
 Changi Airport serves more than 100 airlines flying to some 320 cities in about 80 countries and territories worldwide.